haacked/haacked.com/_posts/archived/2005-07-12-video-the-and-1-of-soccer-football-for-you-brits.aspx.markdown

 ---
 layout: post
-title: "Video: The And 1 of Soccer (Football for you Brits)"
+title: 'Video: The And 1 of Soccer (Football for you Brits)'
 date: 2005-07-12 -0800
 comments: true
 disqus_identifier: 8728
 categories: []
+redirect_from: "/archive/2005/07/11/video-the-and-1-of-soccer-football-for-you-brits.aspx/"
 ---

 ![Soccer Video](http://haacked.com/images/SoccerVideo.jpg) This is one of the [freshest soccer videos](http://www.putfile.com/media.php?n=fussball) I’ve ever seen.
 All